-If you’re feeling ready and determined to lose weight but worried about the REAL cost to eating healthily, then fear not!
-Weight loss is achievable on a tight budget!
+With the rising cost of living even get fit and healthy can seem like it’s not possible with a tight budget, but if you’re feeling ready and determined to lose weight but worried about the REAL cost to eating healthily, then fear not!

 Mum-of-two Cassie says when she first started following The Healthy Mummy plans she made slow changes.